ColinShaw/php-micro-framework/README.md

 content and change the headers appropriately.
 What's more, you can very easily adapt this to being an intelligent asset control system.
-Very minimal development needed for this, and you get a lot of benefits that are curiously not found in almost any of the large PHP frameworks, some of the old `asset()` wrapping in Laravel and Symfony's `Ascetic` being about the only things that had this.
+Very minimal development needed for this, and you get a lot of benefits that are curiously not found in almost any of the large PHP frameworks, some of the old `asset()` wrapping in Laravel and Symfony's `Ascetic` being about the only things that have this.

 This has actually been a very useful little tool that has found itself into numerous projects where rapid development and good long-term maintainability by being able to know easily determine what the